 We believe food should be just that: food.
 Real food.
 A product of the earth, sunlight, and water, not a factory.
 We believe that healthy food makes healthy birds.

 - Sprouted foods – sprouting is a stage of life in a plant where the seed is preparing to build a healthy plant.
 To do so, it changes the nutritional content, for the better.
 (A good scientific article on the beneficial changes due to sprouting).

 - Living foods – Young freshly harvested vegetables and microgreens are an important addition to maximize nutrition for your birds.
 Many birds will readily accept greens and tender young vegetables.

 - A “rainbow” of produce – color means something in vegetables.
 Different nutrients express different colors.
 Feeding fresh product in a variety of colors ensures that a wide spectrum of nutrition is offered.
 See our blog post HERE for more information.

 - “Hidden” nutrition – we use grain casseroles, pilafs, breads, muffins and cakes to present vegetables that would otherwise be spurned by picky beaks.

 - A broad spectrum of stable nutrition in dry form that is made available at all times.
 This includes produce dehydrated under 105 degrees (nutritionally “raw”), sprouted legumes such as lentils that are then dehydrated, sprouted grains, sprouted nuts, along with a small percentage of variable ingredients added for interest and variety.
-The majority of this “dry” food is dehydrated produce made by Christine’s Chop Shop which consists of fresh, seasonal produce which makes up 35-50% of the mix.
+The majority of this “dry” food is dehydrated fresh, seasonal produce which makes up 35-50% of the mix.
 We have two dehydrators that run constantly, dehydrating produce at temperatures at 100 degrees or below to preserve the maximum amount of nutrition.
 Gentle dehydration is paramount.